Cell Products ⇢ Wild-type cells ⇢

 def027_figure6b_v2

-Figure 6: B) The effect of ASGR1 in the transport of GalNAc-siRNA conjugate targeting GAPDH in Opti-HEP using GalNAc-Cy3 staining and qPCR.
+Figure 6: B) The effect of ASGR1 in the transport of GalNAc-siRNA conjugate targeting GAPDH in Ulti-HEP using GalNAc-Cy3 staining and qPCR.
 Data are presented as mean±SEM of n=3-4 independent experiments. mRNA expression data were normalized to 18S rRNA.
 NTC: non-template control.

 Scientific paper